ahoymrag/ahoymrag.github.io/1153/writing/The Plastic Hammer.md

 Beyond this draft

 Who cares why I wrote this book
-I’ve never enjoyed authors who go on and on about their personal journey and why they wrote their book.
+I’ve never enjoyed authors who go on and on about their personal journey and and lengthly explainations as to why they wrote their book.

-I find myself skipping those preludes, introductions and skip to chapter 1.
+I find myself skipping those preludes, introductions and skip to chapter 1 if not 2 if not 3.
+I want to see the heart of the book.
 Sometimes this doesn’t happen until 30 pages or so.
-I will spare the reader this personal annoyance and simply state that I wrote this book because I felt like I had to work some things out - figured it be productive to do it publicly.
+I will spare the reader this personal annoyance and simply state that I wrote this book because I felt like I had to work some things out and I figured that the best use of extensial dilemmas are t be productive to do it publicly.
 Alright, enough of that, let’s get into it.

+# morever

+# but the for the sake

+Know that I am no learned man by any sense of the word.
+I have absolutely no creditenals to be writing any sort of theology - I am a product of the Jackass MTV generation - and spent much of my early childhood trying to do just that - become a jackass - become famous.
+Far from Christ - far from reality.

+# What I hope this book is not - part 1

+A corny - self help - paperback - where everyone .
+Instead - consider this a rant, a vent, in an organized way - with the chief intention - of getting out the potatoes - for the silver of hope - that someone one day - somehow - will read it and "not feel alone".
+Truth is, I can give a rats bollucks if someone else feels alone - it's a perpectual state that I have found myself in and find no empathy.
+Pitchforks and monsters aside - I do feel that it is my duty - and I feel called to write this - the same way that some might feel called to jump into a burning building.
+It is crazy and reckless - but here we are - what is one going to do?
+Cower?

-What I hope this book is not
+# What I hope this book is not - part 2
-So sort of apologetic where I compare the culture of the modern world and point fingers .
+So sort of apologetic where I compare the culture of the modern world and point fingers to the past.
+FOr the modern world - has always been the modern world.
+The modern world is everyone all at once - to everyone who is living in it.
+THe modern world - will always be modern to at the time of writing.

+I wrote a rap once that I have never published nor uttered before - but I think it holds a feelble attempt at a truth - it ended with the lines "it's the same old crap" and it's true.
+It's

+It's getting crazy out there - Vanity Fair - has there ever been a time that can compare?
+Yeah, it's the same ol crap - yippie yap yap don't talk back.

+ .
 I will be instead point elbows - for they can do more damage - lest to the temple.

 I hope this book doesn't bring folly into the world.
 Bad theology.
 I hope it is not revered to the point that the author becomes more important than the subject matter.
 I hope that everyone who reads it, as I type this in markdown on computer code - could find light in it.

+# Nostalgia

-Nostalgia Tells Us
+## What does Nostalgia Tells Us?

-Nostalgia tells us many things.
-Those cheeky rose - - sunkissed winter memories - of the ray of light hitting the windowsill - touching the happy daffy - srpeading cross the kitchen to the coast of the toast as the irish butter melts in the wind.
+Nostalgia is a cheeky leaf that thinks it's a rose.
+A fragment of the mind - a divided section of thought that knows nothing of reason.
+Such cheeky rose - - sunkissed winter memories - of the ray of light hitting the windowsill - touching the happy daffy - srpeading cross the kitchen to the coast of the toast as the irish butter melts in the wind.

 rosey memories we have of a meal with our parents and siblings.
 Where everyone was smiling and laughing.
 Those memories that flash in our minds - that flicker a sense of longing that we can never go back.
 And lest - in jest - even the memory itself cannot be obtained.